-On redemption or at Maturity, PLC may repay the indebtedness represented by the Debentures by paying to the Debenture Trustee the amount required to repay the principal amount of such Debentures, together with accrued and unpaid interest thereon.
-Subject to required regulatory approvals and provided that there is not a current event of default under the Indenture, PLC may, at its option, elect to satisfy its obligation to pay all or a portion of the principal amount of the Debentures on redemption or at Maturity through, in whole or in part, the issuance of Common Shares.
+On redemption or on the Maturity Date, PLC may repay the indebtedness represented by the Debentures by paying to the Debenture Trustee, the amount required to repay the principal amount of such Debentures, together with accrued and unpaid interest thereon.
+Subject to required regulatory approvals and provided that there is not a current event of default under the Indenture, PLC may, at its option, elect to satisfy its obligation to pay all or a portion of the principal amount of the Debentures on redemption or on the Maturity Date through, in whole or in part, the issuance of Common Shares.